Patient portal: Security

-Health care providers in the US are bound to comply with HIPAA regulations.
+Healthcare providers in the US are bound to comply with HIPAA regulations.
 These regulations specify what patient information must be held in confidence.
 Something as seemingly trivial as a name is viewed by HIPAA as protected health information.
-For this reason, security has always been a top concern for the industry when dealing with the adoption of patient portals.
-While there may be systems that are not HIPAA compliant, certainly most patient and practice portals are secure and compliant with HIPAA regulations.
+For this reason, cybersecurity has always been a top concern for the industry when dealing with the adoption of patient portals.
+While there may be systems that are not HIPAA compliant, most patient and practice portals are secure and compliant with HIPAA regulations.
 The use of SSL and access control patterns are commonplace in the industry.
-Patient access is typically validated with a user name and password.
+Patient access is typically validated with a username and password.

 History

 Internet portal technology has been in common use since the 1990s.
 The financial industry has been particularly adept at using the Internet to grant individual users access to personal information.
 Possibly because of the strictness of HIPAA regulations, or the lack of financial incentives for the health care providers, the adoption of patient portals has lagged behind other market segments.

 The American Recovery and Reinvestment Act of 2009 (ARRA), in particular the HITECH Act within ARRA, sets aside approximately $19 billion for health information technology.
-This funding will potentially offset the costs of electronic medical record systems for practicing physicians.
+This funding was intended to offset the costs of electronic medical record systems for practicing physicians.
 Because the conversion to electronic medical records is typically complex, systems often transition to patient portals first and then follow with a complete implementation of electronic medical records.

-To attest to Meaningful Use Stage 2, eligible professionals must have 5 percent of their patients view, transmit or download their health information.
-Additionally, providers must implement notifications for follow up appointments and identify clinically relevant health information for more than 10 percent of their patients with two or more appointments in the preceding two years.
+To attest to Meaningful Use Stage 2, eligible professionals must have 5 percent of their patients view, transmit, or download their health information.
+Additionally, providers must implement notifications for follow-up appointments and identify clinically relevant health information for more than 10 percent of their patients with two or more appointments in the preceding two years.

 Consequently, personal health record systems are becoming more common and available.
-In 2012, 57 percent of providers already had a patient portal in place.
+In 2012, 57 percent of providers already had a patient portal.
 At present, individual health data are located primarily on paper in physicians' files.
 Patient portals have been developed to give patients better access to their information.
-Given the patient mobility and the development of clear interoperable standards, the best documentation of patient medical history may involve data stored outside physician offices.
+Given patient mobility and the development of clear interoperable standards, the best documentation of patient medical history may involve data stored outside physician offices.